WalfredMA/Pseudogene/find_psuedo/README.md

 -----------decription-----------

-This is a pipeline to annotate all pseudo-like genes on assemblies.
+This is a pipeline to annotate all pseudo-like genes on whole genomes.

-It has 7 major components and can be on/off by options.
+It has 7 major components, which can be on/off by options.

 -----------usage-----------